-The parser now labels the Arg1 and Arg2 spans of every connective labeled in the previous step as a discourse connective, in two steps: (1) identifying the locations of Arg1 and Arg2, and (2) labeling the spans.
+Arg1 and Arg2, and (2) labeling the spans.
 We note that Arg2 is the argument with which the connective is syntactically associated, and thus its position is fixed once we locate the connective.
 The remaining problem of the first step is in identifying the location of Arg1.
-We implement this as a classification task to recognize the relative position of Arg1, with respect to the connective (Line 2 in Figure 5).
-According to the different relative positions of Arg1, the argument extractor then attempts to extract the Arg1 and Arg2 spans in the second step (Line 5 - 11 in Figure 5).
-Figure 5 gives the pseudocode for the argument labeler, which corresponds to Line 6 in Figure 3 and is further discussed in the following.
+We implement this as a classification task to recognize the relative position of Arg1, with respect to the connective (line 2 in Figure 5).
+According to the different relative positions of Arg1, the argument extractor then attempts to extract the Arg1 and Arg2 spans in the second step (lines 5-11 in Figure 5).
+Figure 5 gives the pseudocode for the argument labeler, which corresponds to line 6 in Figure 3 and is further discussed in the following.

-5.2.1 Argument Position Classifier
+5.2.1 Argument position classifier

-Prasad et al. (2008) described the breakdown of the positions of Arg1 in their study of the PDTB annotations.
+Prasad et al. (2008) described the breakdown of positions of Arg1 in their study of the PDTB annotations.
 They showed that Arg1 can be located within the same sentence as the connective (SS), in some previous sentence of the connective (PS), or in some sentence following the sentence containing the connective (FS).
 When Arg1 is located in some previous sentence, it can either be in the immediately previous sentence of the connective (IPS), or in some non-adjacent previous sentence of the connective (NAPS).
 Example 8 is a relation where the arguments and connective appear in the same sentence, while Example 1 shows a case in which Arg2 immediately follows Arg1.
-The distribution from Prasad et al. (2008) shows that 60.9% of the Explicit relations are SS, 39.1% are PS, and less than 0.1% are FS (only 8 instances).
+The distribution from Prasad et al. (2008) shows that 60.9 percent of Explicit relations are SS, 39.1 percent are PS, and less than 0.1 percent are FS (only eight instances).

 Motivated by this observation, we design an argument position classifier to identify the relative position of Arg1 as SS or PS.
 We ignore FS since there are too few training instances.
 We notice that the connective string itself is a very good feature.
-For example, when the connective token is "And" (i.e., "and" with its first letter capitalized, as in Example 1), it is a continuation from the previous sentence and thus Arg1 is likely in PS; whereas when the connective token is lowercase "and", Arg1 is likely the clause at the left hand side of "and" and thus it is in SS (Example 8).
+For example, when the connective token is 'And' (i.e., 'and' with its first letter capitalized, as in Example 1), it is a continuation from the previous sentence and thus Arg1 is likely in PS; whereas when the connective token is in lowercase 'and', Arg1 is likely the clause at the left-hand side of 'and' and thus it is in SS

+(Example 8).
 Furthermore, some connectives always take a particular position.
-For example, "when" always indicates an SS case, whereas "additionally" always indicates PS.
+For example, 'when' always indicates an SS case, whereas 'additionally' always indicates PS.

-Aside from the connective string, we also use the contextual feature classes in the classifier for the connective C with its first and second previous words $prev_1$ and $prev_2$.
+Aside from the connective string, we also use contextual feature classes in the classifier for connective C with its first and second previous words $prev_1$ and $prev_2$.
 The list below gives the feature classes used in our supervised classifier.

+'''

-- -C string
+C string

-- position of C in the sentence: start, middle, or end
+position of C in the sentence: start, middle, or end

-- -CPOS

-- $prev_1$

-- $prev_1 POS$

-- $prev_1 + C$
+C POS

+prev1

+prev1 POS

+prev1 + C

-- $prev_1 POS + C POS$
+prev1 POS + C POS

-- $prev_2$
+prev2

-- prev2 POS
+prev2 POS

-- $prev_2 + C$
+prev2 + C

-- $prev_2 POS + C POS$
+prev2 POS + C POS

+'''